How To Unlock A Bathroom Door With No Hole: The Diverse Techniques

 When most people are trapped in the bathroom, their first action is to break down the door.
 But this isn’t the best step.
 Help may come sooner than you think since you’re not the only one living in the apartment.
 But if you don’t see help coming any sooner, try to use any of the techniques mentioned to unlock the door.

 Opening a locked bathroom door with no holes is easier said than done.
-Most people won’t think of anything other than breaking down the door.
+Most people won’t think of anything other than breaking down the door, which might come in handy if you’re about to remodel your bathroom.
 But what if that’s difficult, given the type of door you have?
 Why not try other means and see how that plays out?

 You can use any of the techniques here to open your locked door.
 You can also try each of them to see which would be easier and successful.